To speak to or leave a message for a case manager, please call our infoline Monday-Friday, 9am-12pm at (213) 223-2905.

 Please note that we have modified many of our operations and services in response to COVID-19.
 For more information, please see here.

-- Meals are provided daily at the DWC gate from 9-10am.
-Women can also check their mail at this time.
+- Meals are provided daily at the DWC gate from 9-11:30am.
+Women can also check their mail, access services in our parking lot, and sign up for afternoon services at this time.

-- Extended on-site Day Center services (including mental health, case management, psychiatry, and employment services) are available Monday-Thursday, 9-10:30am.
-Sign-ups end at 10am, dependent on capacity.
+- Extended on-site Day Center services (including mental health, case management, psychiatry, and employment services) are available Monday-Thursday, 9-11:30am and 1-3pm.

 - The Women’s Health Clinic continues to operate Tuesdays and Fridays, 8:30am-3:30pm.